-Students have two early graduation options.
-One is performance-based, and the other is credit-based.
-Students and families should declare their intent to graduate early by either option as soon as possible.
+Early graduation is a deliberate pathway for students who wish to move on when ready, receive a diploma from the district, and transition to their next educational opportunity.
+Students have two early graduation options allowing them to graduate ahead of their cohort.
+Both have different requirements and benefits.
+Students and families should declare their intent to graduate early by either option as soon as possible to ensure enough time to complete the requirements.
 Official declaration may occur as soon as the student enrolls in high school but must occur before the deadlines stated below.
+Students may begin an unofficial early graduation plan as early as middle school.